vladimirazarov/flowforge/README.md

     *Note: If you plan on making changes to the FlowForge code itself, install it in editable mode:* `pip install -e .`

     **(Alternative) Using Other Tools:**
-    If you use package managers like Poetry or PDM, you can typically use their respective `install` commands (e.g., `poetry install` or `pdm install`).
+    If you use package managers like Poetry or PDM, you can typically use their own `install` commands (e.g., `poetry install` or `pdm install`).

     **(Alternative) Using `requirements.txt`):**
     A `requirements.txt` file is also provided for compatibility or in environments where `pip install .` might not be directly usable.
 If you prefer this method: